 Finally, we sometimes combine neck and jawline liposuction with the buccal fat pad removal.
 This happens if someone has excess fat in their neck or some jowling along the jawline.
 We have an example of a before and after picture of someone who had both buccal fat pad removal and liposuction to show a slimmer lower third of the face, which makes someone look more attractive.

-If you are considering this procedure, please call our office at (310) 772-2866 to find out more information and to schedule your consultation.
+If you are considering this procedure, please contact our Beverly Hills office at (310) 772-2866 to find out more information and schedule your consultation.